Hopson97/open-builder/README.md

 ## Project Structure

-A quick overview of the code and project structure can be found in the wiki artle:
+A quick overview of the code and project structure can be found in the wiki article:

 **[Project Structure](https://github.com/Hopson97/open-builder/wiki/Project-Structure)**